André Leon Talley: The Libra Who Brought Beauty and Grandeur to Fashion

 Andre Leon Talley photographed in front of Bergdorf Goodman 1986

 André Leon Talley was born on October 16, 1948, under the sign of Libra, the zodiac’s aesthete, ruled by Venus, planet of beauty and harmony.
 When Talley passed in 2022, the fashion industry mourned not just an iconic editor, but a living legend.
-He was larger than life: a six-foot-six frame draped in capes, kaftans, and robes that transformed every room.
-But beneath the regality, his true genius lay in his Libra nature and his instinct to curate, balance, and elevate.
+He was larger than life at six-foot-six draped in capes, kaftans, and robes that made a big presence in every room he entered.
+Beneath the regality, his talent lay in his Libra nature and his instinct to curate, balance, and elevate.

-Libras are known as the arbiters of taste.
+Libras are known as the arbiters of taste in the zodiac.
 They understand proportion, they edit with precision, and they see beauty as a necessity.
 Throughout his career, Talley embodied this Venusian eye, shaping the visual language of fashion and reimagining its cultural purpose.
-His influence stretched far beyond pages and his taste became part of fashion’s DNA.
+His influence stretched far beyond pages and his taste became part of the industry’s DNA.

 Talley with Diana Vreeland 1974